maxint-rd/mxUnifiedPCD8544_Nokia_5110_LCD/README.txt

 Download the required libraries (see links below).
 Use the Arduino IDE to add the .ZIP library file via the menu.
-Alternatively copy all library files into a folder under your arduinosketchfolder>/libraries/ folder and restart the IDE.
+Alternatively copy all library files into a folder under your
+<arduinosketchfolder>/libraries/ folder and restart the IDE.

-You will also have to install the Adafruit GFX Graphics core library which does all the circles, text, rectangles, etc; as well as Rob Tillaarts PCF8574 library, which is used to drive the PCF8574 chip.
+You will also have to install the Adafruit GFX Graphics core library which does all the circles, text, rectangles, etc; as well as the mxUnifiedIO library.
+Also install either the mxUnifiedPCF8574 library or the mxUnified74HC595 librraries, which are used to drive the PCD8544 LCD chip.

-See the included example to learn more about using this library.
+See the included examples to learn more about using this library.

 TROUBLESHOOTING TIPS